 Freewheeling Ball Screws are traction type drives (see Effective Lead).
 The nut consists of annular grooves in place of the helical threads used in conventional nuts.
 Without some friction to maintain the grip between the screw, balls and nut, the nut will not advance along the screw shaft.

-The stroke length is determined by the location of the stop pins and is equal to the pin to pin dimension less the ballnut offset length (see Figure 5).
+The stroke length is determined by the location of the stop pins and is equal to the pin to pin dimension less the ball nut offset length.

-In order to allow for economical drilling of the stop pin holes, the pin to pin dimensions must be multiples of the pitch increments listed in Table 25.
+In order to allow for economical drilling of the stop pin holes, the pin to pin dimensions must be multiples of the pitch increments listed in Table 30 below.